 Wrongful Convictions (LAW-729-001)

 A wrongful conviction – the conviction of an innocent man or woman represents the ultimate failure of a criminal justice system.
-This course is intended to examine the causes of wrongful convictions and, equally importantly, to examine possible measures to prevent or remedy them.
+While this course will discuss remedies for wrongful convictions, its primary focus is on examining the causes of wrongful convictions and, equally importantly, to examine possible measures to prevent or remedy them.
 In a seminar format, we will first discuss the various factors which have been shown to contribute to wrongful convictions and then discuss ways in which we can detect and reduce the impact of these factors.

 Textbooks and Other Materials